dglazier/brufit/tutorials/sPlotSimple/README.md

 # sPlot with simple Gaussian and polynomial PDFs

+You can try using the Jupyter Notebook

+The fully run notebooks are saved as html files in this directory

+      sPlotSimple.html

-You can try using the Jupyter Notebook or to run with interactive ROOT session follow
+or to run with interactive ROOT session follow

 Generate a test data set using standard ROOT